ericjchoi/google-books/README.md

 # google-books

 ## Overview
-This app helps user to search books using Google Books API, and save books of interest in MongoDB. `View` button will link to the book's information link. `Delete` button will delete book data from MongoDB.
+This app helps user to search books using Google Books API, and save books of interest in MongoDB. `View` button will link to the book's information link page. `Delete` button will delete book data from MongoDB.
+App also handles meaningless search word entry with response of displaying no match page.

 ## App running screenshot
 ![figure1](./client/public/images/initial_load_home.jpg)